metabarcoding/obitools4-doc/content/docs/cookbook/ecoprimers/_index.md

 head -5 mito.all.fasta
 ```

-It is not equivalent downloading directly the fasta formatted file from the NCBI FTP site and downloading the Genbank format, then converting it to the {{% fasta %}} format using {{< obi obiconvert >}}.
-Only in the later case, the {{% fasta %}} formated file will contain the taxid of the taxon.
+It is not equivalent downloading directly the fasta formatted file from the NCBI FTP site and downloading a GenBank file that will be converted in {{% fasta %}} format using {{< obi obiconvert >}}.
+By converting from GenBank format, the {{% fasta %}} formatted file will contain the taxid of the taxon.

-Below is presented the five first lines of the new `mito.all.fasta` file
+Here are the first lines of the `mito.all.fasta` file:

 ```
 >NC_072933 {"definition":"Echinosophora koreensis mitochondrion, complete genome.","scientific_name":"mitochondrion Echinosophora koreensis","taxid":228658}